AmitS07/Metal-Plasticity/readme.txt

 4. Code: "incremental_deformation.py" does estimate the incremental stress state at a point for given material and Hardening laws

-NOTE: The user should be careful while using these codes.
+NOTE: 1.
+The user should be careful while using these codes.
 These codes were written for a basic given dataset.
-These codes do help in understanding the algorithms behind Plasticity theories
+These codes do help in understanding the algorithms behind Plasticity theories.
+2. User also need to change the path and folder names in the code